jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 :::

-## 🏋️ Exercise D: Add user interactivity to the widget
+## 🏋️ Exercise D (15 minutes): Add user interactivity to the widget

 Right now, you only get a random image when you first open the widget.
 It's much more interesting if the widget can respond to user actions!